iomkar14/corda-docker/README.md

 # corda-docker
-Based on Alphine, non-root user and tested in Kubernetes and OpenShift.
+Based on Alpine, non-root user and tested in Kubernetes and OpenShift.

 ## Usage
 Certificates, plugins and node.conf should be added to child images or mounted as volumes on container.